 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to oxycodone or other narcotic medicine, or if you have severe breathing problems or stomach or bowel blockage.
+Do not use it if you had an allergic reaction to oxycodone or other narcotic medicine, or if you have a stomach or bowel blockage.

 How to Use This Medicine: